 Chris Williams is first vice president of the Missouri Baptist Convention and first vice chair of the Executive Board.
+He is the husband of Kate and father of six children.
+He serves as senior pastor of Fellowship Church, a church focused on making disciples that follow Jesus and live to bless others as a demonstration and proclamation of the gospel in suburban Kansas City.

-He serves as senior pastor of Fellowship Church in suburban Kansas City.
-Since the inception of his ministry, Williams' main focus has been on helping every person discover they were created on purpose and for a great purpose.
+Since the inception of his ministry, Williams' main focus has been on helping every person discover they were created on purpose and for a great purpose - namely, having a relationship with their Creator through faith in Jesus Christ.
+His desire is to help men and women, boys and girls engage with God's purposes and to live the life they were redeemed to live - a life that aims for the good of others, the glory of Christ, and the salvation of all.